Unruly merbodies (DeDisnification, Part 10)

 Sebastian believes that Ariel’s identity is essentially connected to the body in which she was born.
 Sebastian’s musical admonition is a normalizing discourse that officially sanctions particular performances as appropriate or acceptable.
 His comparison frames the ocean as superior to the land, but also a more fitting place for Ariel.
 As a mermaid, she should be happy in the ocean.
 The song asks what more Ariel could be looking for, but Sebastian is not interested in an answer.
 The implication of the rhetorical question is that she need not look elsewhere because she belongs in the sea and could never be satisfied anywhere else.

-It’s also worth noting that Ursula’s appearance seems to have been inspired by the drag queen Divine.
+It’s also worth noting that Ursula’s appearance was inspired by the drag queen Divine.

 Finally, The Shape of Water did an admirable job of turning subtext into text and subverting many of the unfortunate tropes of the mermaid story.
 Its art direction was fantastic as well, and yes, live action was the best choice for the film.